AI Search Optimization in Fairbanks

 The A.G.E.N.T.I.C.
 Framework for Fairbanks

-AI platforms are now the default research layer for Fairbanks's Eielson Air Force Base and Fort Wainwright contracting officers, Alyeska Pipeline maintenance buyers, University of Alaska Fairbanks research-procurement staff, and Chena Hot Springs aurora-tour partners.
+AI platforms are now the default research layer for Eielson AFB and Fort Wainwright contracting officers, Alyeska Pipeline maintenance buyers, University of Alaska Fairbanks research-procurement staff, and Chena Hot Springs aurora-tour partners.
 The A.G.E.N.T.I.C.
-Framework walks Fairbanks businesses through seven phases: from diagnosing AI visibility to building entity architecture, citation-ready content, agentic-commerce protocols, and converting AI-mediated referrals into revenue.
+Framework walks local businesses through seven phases: from diagnosing AI visibility to building entity architecture, citation-ready content, agentic-commerce protocols, and converting AI-mediated referrals into revenue.

 Audit